 Age: One year and older.

-Take a clean baking tray and set it on the floor, with a towel underneath to protect your floors.
-Half fill the tray with comfortably warm water, which is just above body temperature.
-Then drop a random assortment of plastic items into the water.
+Place a clean baking sheet on the floor over a large towel to catch spills.
+Fill the tray halfway with warm water (just above body temperature) and drop in a random assortment of plastic items.

 2. Sticky Webs